sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - ../../components/monitoring/cadvisor
 ```

-> NOTE: When including the [privileged component](#privileged), please remove the [enable/service-discovery component](#service-discovery) to avoid duplication of configurations.
+> NOTE: When including the [privileged component](#privileged), please remove the [enable/service-discovery component](#service-discovery) to avoid duplication.

 ### Service discovery

-RBAC must be enabled in your cluster for frontend to communicate with other services through the Kubernetes API.
+RBAC must be enabled in your cluster for the frontend to communicate with other services through the Kubernetes API.
 To enable service discovery for the frontend service, Include the following component as the **last** component in your `kustomization.yaml` file:

 ```yaml
 components: